-Our role in engaging with diverse communities (including the voluntary and community sector)
+• Our role in engaging with diverse communities, the voluntary and community sector

-Basildon Borough Council's consultation & Engagement Policy (2018) sets out the following council's vision and commitment to promoting effective consultation and engagement:
+Basildon Borough Council's Consultation & Engagement Policy (2021) sets out the following policy statement and commitment to promoting effective consultation and engagement:

-"Basildon Borough Council is committed to enabling its community to have a voice and play an active role in influencing the decisions, policies and services that most affect them.
-It will use the insight gathered from consultation and engagement activities to better understand local need, whilst also maintaining a continued conversation with communities and businesses about the things that matter most."
+Basildon Borough Council is committed to providing genuine opportunities for the community to contribute to and inform the decisions, policies and services that most affect them.
+It will use the insight gathered from engagement activity to better understand local need, whilst also maintaining a continues conversation with communities and businesses about the things that matter most.